ikuhamada/state-hands-on/CMD/CMD45/SC/index.rst

 .. code:: bash

-  $ qsub run.sh
+  $ sbatch run.sh

-Alternatively one can use ``run_multi.sh`` to automatically run a set of calculations.
+Alternatively one can use ``run_opt.sh`` to automatically run a set of calculations.

 We then plot the total energy as a function of lattice parameter (use getetot.sh in the same directory), and fit it to any function.
 In this example, let us use 6th order polynomial.
 The result looks like: